neevek/omnip/README.md

         --name-servers <NAME_SERVERS>
             comma saprated domain servers (E.g. 1.1.1.1,8.8.8.8), which will be used if no dot_server is specified, or system default if empty [default: ]

+    -c, --cert <CERT>
+            Applicable only for +quic protocols Path to the certificate file in DER format, if empty, a self-signed certificate with the domain "localhost" will be used [default: ]

+    -k, --key <KEY>
+            Applicable only for +quic protocols Path to the key file in DER format, can be empty if no cert is provided [default: ]

+    -p, --password <PASSWORD>
+            Applicable only for +quic protocols Password of the +quic server [default: ]

+    -e, --cipher <CIPHER>
+            Applicable only for +quic protocols Password of the +quic server [default: chacha20-poly1305] [possible values: chacha20-poly1305, aes-256-gcm, aes-128-gcm]

+    -i, --max-idle-timeout-ms <MAX_IDLE_TIMEOUT_MS>
+            Applicable only for quic protocol as downstream Max idle timeout for the QUIC connections [default: 120000]

     -w, --watch-proxy-rules-change
             reload proxy rules if updated